Nerderer/vue-fetch-box/README.md

 The `url` property is of course reactive, so passing in any new URL will get new data.

 So here are some examples.
+Working examples can be found in the [demo.](https://nerderer.github.io/vue-fetch-box/demo/)

 ```html
 <!-- Example 1 - A very basic example -->